essandess/macOS-Fortress/README.md

 Kernel-level, OS-level, and client-level security for OS X. Built to address a steady stream of attacks visible on snort and server logs, as well as blocks ads, malicious scripts, and conceal information used to track you around the web.
 After this package was installed, snort and other detections have fallen to a fraction with a few simple blocking actions.
 This setup is a lot more capable and effective than using a simple adblocking browser add-on.
 There's a world of difference between ad-filled web pages with and without a filtering proxy server.
 It's also saved me from inadvertantly clicking on phishing links.

+## Public Service Announcement

+This firewall is configured to block all known tracker and adware content—in the browser, in-app, wherever it finds them.
+Many websites now offer an additional way to block ads: subscribe to their content.
+Security and privacy will always necessitate ad blocking, but now that this software has become mainstream with mainstream effects, ad blocker users must consider the [potential impact](http://arstechnica.com/business/2010/03/why-ad-blocking-is-devastating-to-the-sites-you-love/) of ad blocking on the writers and publications that are important to them.
+Personally, two publications that I gladly pay for, especially for their important 2016 US Presidential election coverage, are the *[New York Times](http://www.nytimes.com)* and *[The Atlantic](http://www.theatlantic.com)*.
+I encourage all users to subscribe to their own preferred publications and writers.

 ## Tracker blocking

 [Lightbeam](https://www.mozilla.org/en-US/lightbeam/), the tracking tracker Firefox add-on, shows how ad- and tracker-blocking works to prevent third parties monitoring you or your children's online activities.
 My daughter enjoys the learning exercises at the children's website [ABCya!](http://www.abcya.com).
 The Lightbeam graph below on the left shows all the third party trackers after less than a minute of browser activity, without using a privatizing proxy.
 The graph on the right shows all this tracker activity blocked when this privatizing proxy is used.